tsteven4/ecg-analysis/README.md

 ### Windows

 On windows python 3 can be downloaded from the [Microsoft Store](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5).
-You may want to heed the message "WARNING: The script analyze_hrv.exe is installed in ... which is not on PATH.
+You may want to heed the message "WARNING: The script analyze_ecg.exe is installed in ... which is not on PATH.
 Consider adding this directory to PATH ...".
 Having the script directory in your path will make it easier analyze fit files from the command line.

 ### macOS